Health in Uganda: Substance and drug use

-Oral Health
+Oral health

 There is inadequate data on the current oral health situation in Uganda.
-A rapid assessment conducted through a community survey and key informant interviews in Ugandan districts in 2004/2005 estimated that 51% of the community had experienced an oral health problem six months prior to the survey.
+In 2004/2005 it was estimated that 51% of the community had experienced an oral health problem six months prior to a survey.
 Of the population that had experienced an oral health problem, only 35% had received treatment.
 The most prevalent conditions as reported by key informants included;

 According to a study carried out among school children in Mbarara in 2007, the oral hygiene of school children was generally poor showing a lack of well-established oral hygiene practices.
 The mean decayed, missed, filled permanent teeth (DMFT) was 1.5 (±0.8SD) with females having a higher DMFT than males of 1.6 (±0.8SD) and 1.3 (±0.8SD) respectively.
 Children in private schools were more likely to have more caries in both permanent teeth and milk teeth.
 Calculus was more prevalent in males, government schools and among day scholars.
 Caries experience is generally higher in Kampala as compared to the rural districts.
 Overall DMFT score was 0.9 for children and 3.4 for adults.

-According to the Global Disease Burden, oral diseases in Uganda contribute 0.38% of total DALYs.
-This is lower than its neighboring countries in the East African community and much lower than the other bank regions world bank regions, i.e., East Asia and the Pacific, Europe and Central Asia, Latin America and the Caribbean and parts of South Asia.
+According to the Global Disease Burden, oral diseases in Uganda contribute 0.38% of total disability-adjusted life years.
+This is lower than its neighboring countries in the East African community and much lower than the other regions, i.e., East Asia and the Pacific, Europe and Central Asia, Latin America and the Caribbean and parts of South Asia.